Minor league baseball returns to Ignace with help from the NWMO

-“Supporting youth in our communities is very important to us as NWMO employees, and as Ignace residents,” said Chantelle Gascon, Community Liaison Manager.
-“We’ve wanted to get outside and celebrate this sponsorship with the kids last year, but we weren’t able to have that opportunity until public health restrictions allowed it.
+“Supporting youth in our communities is very important to us, as NWMO employees and as Ignace residents,” said Chantelle Gascon, Community Liaison Manager at the NWMO.
+“We have wanted to get outside and celebrate this sponsorship with the kids last year, but we weren’t able to have that opportunity until public health restrictions allowed it.
 Getting together with the kids was a lot of fun for all of us.”

 One of the ways we support the well-being of areas involved in the site selection process is through sponsorships and donations to community organizations and initiatives.
-Since 2014, this program has supported a wide variety of local and regional initiatives, including youth baseball in Ignace.
+Since 2014, this program has supported a wide variety of local and regional initiatives, including youth baseball in Ignace, Ont.

 Chelsey McNally is one of the coaches of the Ignace youth baseball team.
 “When I first came to Ignace, I was surprised to hear there was no minor ball league for children.
-The two diamonds the town had to offer were not being used as much as they could be,” McNally said.
-“Growing up we always looked forward to spring because that meant baseball!
+The two diamonds the town had to offer were not being used as much as they could be,” said Ms. McNally.
+“Growing up, we always looked forward to spring because that meant baseball!
 We wanted to give kids this same opportunity.”

-The NWMO’s Sponsorship and Donation program is meant to help small, local initiatives that support the well-being of communities.
-We have supported a wide range of activities in areas such as education, environment, reconciliation, cultural initiatives, and youth sports.
+The NWMO’s Sponsorships and Donations program is meant to help small, local initiatives that support the well-being of communities.
+We have supported a wide range of activities in areas such as education, environment, Reconciliation, cultural initiatives and youth sports.

 The Nuclear Waste Management Organization (NWMO) is a not-for-profit organization tasked with the safe, long-term management of Canada’s used nuclear fuel inside a deep geological repository, in a manner that protects people and the environment for generations to come.